minilabdev/minilab-bootcamp/README.md

 Innovative Boise Bootcamp Internship Focuses On Diversifying Tech, Equipping Job Seekers With Skills Needed For Treasure Valley Employers

-# What I can help with
+## Goals of the Boise Bootcamp for participants
-* Help students build new skills
+* Build new coding and interview skills
 * Overcome Imposter Syndrome
+* Understand the technical interview process in the industry
-* Ace Coding Interview
+* Ace Coding Interview and land a high haying job
+* Personalized feedback and One-on-one mentoring

+## Who is part of Boise Bootcamp